K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 9. Requires "Y" when the dashboard is being used.
 Setting the dashboard as "N" disables the dashboard button.
      > **When the dashboard is applied, catalog app service "Dashboard" button is activated in 'PaaS-TA User'**
      > ![pipeline-app-dashboard]
-10. In addition, enter public availability, outline, and description.
+10. In addition, enter public availability, outline, description, and catalog management code.
 Click the "Save" button to complete service registration.
      > ![pipeline]